piratejon/plasmaJET/srs/answers.md

     3.2.3 Realtime updates of game status
       3.2.3.1 Introduction

+      The system will provide real time updates of the game status through the appropriate user interfaces.
+This will include each move being displayed as they are made as well as game over decisions and connection status.

       3.2.3.2 Inputs

+      The System will display moves made by both itself and the opposing system.
+As the system makes its own move, it displays the move on the game board.
+The system will also accept moves from the opposing system, but will not display the move until it has been properly validated within the system.

       3.2.3.3 Processing

+      The system’s display of its own moves will happen automatically as it will have computed its move prior to deciding the move to make.
+Opponent moves however will be inputted and processed through validation insuring that the move is indeed valid.
+After moves are completed by either system, a check will be made that a game over decision has not been made.

       3.2.3.4 Outputs

+      System moves will be automatically displayed.
+After passing validation, opponent moves will be displayed to the user through the appropriate interface.
+If a game over decision is triggered, the system will display the appropriate message to the user.
+Loss of connection will also provide proper notification to the user that the connection is no longer available.

     3.2.4 Validate opponent moves
       3.2.3.1 Introduction

+      The system will have a validation function that will check all opponent moves to ensure the move is allowable to the current game.
+If the move validates, the system then continues to check to see if a game time decision has been made.
+If the move fails validation, the system alerts the opposing system to the failure to accept its last move.

       3.2.3.2 Inputs

+      The system will receive input commands defined by the protocols put forth by the class committee.

       3.2.3.3 Processing

+      The system will check that the move is both an allowable move as well as that the current move has not already been made.

       3.2.3.4 Outputs

+      After the validation function is performed, the system will update accordingly.
+A valid move will produce the move to be displayed as well as the system will be notified of either a game over decision or the go ahead to make its next move.

   3.3 Performance Requirements